itzCozi/devbox/docs/src/content/docs/docs/intro.md

 - **Simplicity**: Easy to set up and manage environments with simple commands.
 - **Flexibility**: Supports a wide range of programming languages and frameworks.
 - **Portability**: Environments can be shared and versioned alongside your code.
+- **Resource-friendly**: Environments stop automatically when not in use (after shell exit or one-off runs), with an option to keep them running when needed.

 ## The Problem
 ---